IBM-Cloud/terraform-provider-ibm/website/docs/r/schematics_workspace.html.markdown

 	* `offering_version` - (Optional, String) The version of the software template that you chose to install from the IBM Cloud catalog.
 * `description` - (Optional, String) The description of the workspace.
 * `location` - (Optional, String) The location where you want to create your Schematics workspace and run the Schematics jobs.
 The location that you enter must match the API endpoint that you use.
 For example, if you use the Frankfurt API endpoint, you must specify `eu-de` as your location.
 If you use an API endpoint for a geography and you do not specify a location, Schematics determines the location based on availability.
-* `name` - (Optional, String) The name of your workspace.
+* `name` - (Required, String) The name of your workspace.
 The name can be up to 128 characters long and can include alphanumeric characters, spaces, dashes, and underscores.
 When you create a workspace for your own Terraform template, consider including the microservice component that you set up with your Terraform template and the IBM Cloud environment where you want to deploy your resources in your name.
 * `resource_group` - (Optional, String) The ID of the resource group where you want to provision the workspace.
 * `shared_data` - (Optional, List) Information about the Target used by the templates originating from the  IBM Cloud catalog offerings.
 This information is not relevant for workspace created using your own Terraform template.
+MaxItems:1.
 Nested scheme for **shared_data**:
 	* `cluster_created_on` - (Optional, String) Cluster created on.
 	* `cluster_id` - (Optional, String) The ID of the cluster where you want to provision the resources of all IBM Cloud catalog templates that are included in the catalog offering.